-Many organizations have turned to outsourcing to help with cost reduction, and to improve operating efficiency.
-Historically, we thought of two types of outsourcing – IT Outsourcing (generally referred to as ITO) and Business Process Outsourcing (generally referred to as BPO).
-For some organizations, ITO and BPO are treated as separate initiatives, with separate business owners.
-But a new generation of outsourcing, fueled by experience, technology trends, and economic factors is causing a convergence of ITO and BPO.
-The lines between process and technology have blurred.
-The silver lining is that this can be good news to the CFO, and business executives.
+Many organizations have turned to outsourcing to help with cost reduction and improve operating efficiency.
+Historically, we IT leaders thought of two types of outsourcing: IT Outsourcing (generally referred to as ITO) and Business Process Outsourcing (generally referred to as BPO).

 Have a Question?
 Just Ask

 Whether you're looking for practical advice or just plain curious, our experienced principals are here to help.
 Check back weekly as we publish the most interesting questions and answers right here.